colurw/pandora_NLP/readme.md

 a concept (as understood by the computer) in the document.  <br>

-These latent cardinal concepts are learned by the machine as the most efficient way to distinguish between individual training documents. <br>
+These latent cardinal concepts are learned by the machine as the most efficient way to distinguish between variance in the training documents, whilst retaining information about their entanglement. <br>

 Embeddings are created by saving feature vectors emerging at the middle layer (_i.e._, the layer with the fewest nodes) of an autoencoder neural network. <br>